Yagami-light45/XFolio-Porfolio-Builder/README.md

     * 📄 Download your visual portfolio as a *PDF* (via jsPDF).
     * 📝 *Download Resume:* Generate and download a classic, professional resume.
     * 🗂 Export as a static *ZIP* bundle for hosting anywhere (via jsZip).
-    * 🔗 *QR Code Sharing:* Instantly generate a QR code to share a link to your portfolio (via jsZip).
+    * 🔗 *QR Code Sharing:* Instantly generate a QR code to share a link to your portfolio (via qrcode).
 * *Persistent Storage:* Your data is securely stored in a MongoDB database.

 ---